 If you need to ban product keys, that can be done from the Ban Steam Keys

 Similar to querying a key, you may only ban a product key that you have the rights to.
 In the second step of the process, you can pick whether you wish to ban all keys in the batch, or just keys that have not yet been redeemed.
 Please be very careful when banning product keys, as you could be removing access from legitimate customers.

 You may ban keys to revoke access from legitimate users (for example, the end of a beta) or to revoke keys that have been stolen or purchased fraudulently.
 Once a key has been banned, it cannot be unbanned.

 - Request keys in small batches.

 We generally discourage developers from running pre-purchase offers on Steam.
-If you offer your product for pre-purchase outside of Steam, and that pre-purchase grants the user a Steam product key, those keys should be unlock your product at the same time it is made available for purchase via Steam.
+If you offer your product for pre-purchase outside of Steam, and that pre-purchase grants the user a Steam product key, those keys should unlock your product at the same time it is made available for purchase via Steam.